anhlt/anhlt.github.io/content/db/mysql_data_flow.md

 ### RAM and Disk, Pages

-_How data are stored physically?_ TLDR: DBMS stored data in RAM and Disk
+_How is data stored physically?_ TLDR: DBMS stored data in RAM and Disk

 Many database are built using 2 types of memory to physically store data.